Quick Links

-I am still attempting to try samosa dough making with chilled water.
-If any one of you tries before me please let us know the result.
+I am still experimenting with making samosa dough using chilled water.
+If any of you try it before I do, please let us know the results.

-Next time you make kachori try this variation in preparing the dough, I am convinced the crust will come out flakier.
+Next time you make kachori, try this variation in preparing the dough.
+I’m convinced the crust will come out flakier.

 I tried few versions